edemaine/coauthor/README.md

   they and other visual file types such as PDF will be rendered by some kind of thumbnails.)

-* Messages can start Unpublished, or after publication, Deleted; in either state, the message is hidden from non-authors.
-(An author is someone who has edited the message.)
+* Messages can start **Unpublished**, or after publication, **Deleted**;
+  in either state, the message is hidden from non-authors.
+(An *author* is someone who has edited the message, or who is @-mentioned in the body.)
   The default published state is initially true (so everyone sees the new message and live updates immediately), but can vary by user (e.g., if they are "shy" and only want to post finished thoughts).

+* Threads can be marked as allowing **public** replies only (the default, for maximum collaboration), **private** replies only (useful for solved problems/puzzles, to prevent accidentally spoiling of the fun), or **public and private** replies (useful for feedback on lectures, for example, which can have varying relevance to the entire group).
+Replies to replies inherit the public/private state of their parent.
+Superusers can see all the messages and change them between public and private.
+  Private messages can @-mention another user (via `@username` in the body) to allow them to see and jointly edit the message.

 * **Email notifications** for subscribed threads, clustering together all updates since the last email, with a maximum of 1 hour lag.